cdbdev/python-doc/multiprocessing.md

 In this simplified example, assuming all three threads had identical runtimes, the multiprocessing solution would cut total execution time by a third.
 But this reduction isn’t exactly proportionate to the number of processors available because of the overhead involved in creating multiprocessing processes, but the gains represent a significant improvement over single-core operations.

+# Three requirements for multiprocessing
+Before you can begin multiprocessing, you need to pick which sections of code to multiprocess.
+These sections of code must meet the following criteria:

+1. Must not be reliant on previous outcomes
+2. Does not need to be executed in a particular order
+3. Does not return anything that would need to be accessed later in the code

 _For reference see: https://medium.com/@urban_institute/using-multiprocessing-to-make-python-code-faster-23ea5ef996ba_